bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 end
 ```

+--

 Between the `do` and the `end` is the code block.
 It will be executed once for *each* item in the array.

+---

+for: alexa readme slides

 It begins at the `do`, sets up the current array item in the local variable `bear`, and then when it reaches the word `end`, it goes back to the word `do`.

+--

 It continues this process until it's iterated through every item in the array.

+---

+for: alexa readme slides

 ```ruby
   puts "#{bear} Bear battles Professor Coldheart"
 ```
+--

 This line is the inside of the code block.
 The first time it's executed, the local variable `bear` will equal 'Cheer' and it will output:

+--

 ```
 Cheer Bear battles Professor Coldheart
 ```

+--

 The second time it's executed, `bear` will equal `Funshine` and it will output:

+--

 ```
 Funshine Bear battles Professor Coldheart
 ```

+--

 The third time it's executed, `bear` will equal `Love-a-lot` and it will output:

+--

 ```
 Love-a-lot Bear battles Professor Coldheart
 ```

+---

+for: alexa readme slides

 The fourth time it's executed, `bear` will equal `Grumpy` and it will output:

 ```
 Grumpy Bear battles Professor Coldheart
 ```

+---

+for: alexa readme slides

 Let's take one more look at this loop: